"Come visit the wildlife conservation area that is closest to Haneda

 The Tokyo Port Wild Bird Park is one of the “Marine Parks” which are under the jurisdiction of the Bureau of Port and Harbor, with the Tokyo Metropolitan Government.

 The Park is managed by two organizations working in partnership – the Tokyo Port Terminal Corporation and the Wild Bird Society of Japan and manage the park as the designated administrator with the cooperation of the NPO Tokyo Port Green Volunteers and the Tokyo Port Wild Bird Park Volunteer Guides.

 FULL TIME!
 The game might be over, but why don’t you turn your binoculars to watch Japanese Nature and birds in real time?
 Tokyo Port Wild Bird Park offers a rare glimpse into wild and restored prime habitats very close to the city center (near Haneda Airport).
-We can offer information about nature of Japan and must-see sights for birdwatching.

 Sick of watching Foul Plays in rugby?
 Try watching the world of birds and focus your binoculars on water fowl playing in our ponds!
 The Tokyo Port Wild Bird Park has many leisurely walking trails that are easy to access.
 The September –November season might have early migrants arriving including the Green-winged Teal and Pintail ducks.
 Make some time to stop by the Bird Park during your visit to Tokyo between or after the match!